 If you don’t want to be at the beach all day, the pirate adventure place in the middle of Woolacombe is good fun for younger children.
 They also have crazy pirate golf and if you want the less crazy version there’s miniature golf across the road.

 For the adventure rides and activities you buy tokens with each ride costing one token.
 With some of the rides taking two children it doesn’t cost too much if you set a limit for how many rides the children can go on.

-We also had a go at crazy golf costing about £9 for both of us.
+We also had a go at crazy golf costing.
 Although the 18 holes didn’t take long once we’d overtaken a group of about 12 teenagers.
 I thought it had been closer in score, but I ended up winning by quite a margin thanks to my hole in one and N missing one hole time after time.

 A day at Croyde Beach

 I’ve not been to Croyde for about 20 years and I went with a couple of friends for all of about 30 minutes.
 But if you’re keen on water sports then you get some great waves at Croyde beach, and they’re set up for surfing and bodyboarding.
 The only confusion comes with where you can body board.
 We headed for a gap inbetween the surf schools groups and the edge of the swimming area.
 But once the surfers started encroaching on the gap, one of the instructors told the kids to move up further towards the swimming area where there were virtually no waves.
 Disappointing given another instructor had totally ignored us being there. and they were out of the way of the surfers (one of the children I had an eye on was on a surf board so should have been ok to stay there – she was also doing better than many of the surf schools people).

 When you’re in the middle of the swimming area, bodyboarding is too hard because there’s too many people.
 Obviously Croyde is too serious about its surfing to encourage children and give any space inbetween the 2 areas, compared with Woolacombe which is more relaxed.